 Most units can update their bylaws on-line, even those whose units vary from the standard bylaws. eBylaws can be printed DOUBLE SIDED and then modifications made.

 They are the last pages of your bylaws.
 Standing Rules actually state how your association functions and cannot conflict with the body of the bylaws.
-Many units write what committees report to each Vice President and how much members of the association while on PTA business.
+Many units include in their standing rules the list of committees that report to each Vice President and how much members of the association while on PTA business.
 To add or remove a standing rule requires previous notice and a majority vote, or a two-thirds vote without previous notice.

 Here is a Standing Rules Sample: Samples of Standing Rules

 For more information on bylaws, please access: www.capta.org/sections/management/bylaws.cfm

 Here is a dowloadable pdf file of the cover sheet which needs to be filled out when submitting bylaws to the Peralta District PTA parliamentarian.